 Lamar Giles is an author and a founding member of We Need Diverse Books.
 We Need Diverse is a grassroots organization of children’s book lovers that advocates for essential changes in the publishing industry to produce and promote literature that reflects and honors the lives of all young people.
 Their mission is to put more books featuring diverse characters into the hands of all children.
-Lamar recently edited “Fresh Ink,” a YA anthology book featuring works by Melissa de la Cruz, Sara Farizan, Eric Gansworth, Malinda Lo, Jason Reynolds, Nicola Yoon, and more.
+Besides that, Lamar recently edited “Fresh Ink,” a YA anthology book featuring works by Melissa de la Cruz, Sara Farizan, Eric Gansworth, Malinda Lo, Jason Reynolds, Nicola Yoon, and more.
 “Fresh Ink” offers stories from thirteen of the most accomplished YA authors on topics like gentrification, acceptance, untimely death, coming out, and poverty, each ranging in genre from contemporary realistic fiction to adventure and romance.
 YEM spoke with Lamar about “Fresh Ink” and the importance of diversity in literature.

 Young Entertainment Mag: How did you first get involved in writing/publishing?